kubevirt/user-guide/workloads/virtual-machines/node-eviction.md

 ## OfflineVirtualMachine Evictions

-The eviction of any VirtualMachine that is owned by a OfflineVirtualMachine set to **running=true** will result in the VirtualMachine being re-scheduled to another node.
+The eviction of any VirtualMachine that is owned by an OfflineVirtualMachine set to **running=true** will result in the VirtualMachine being re-scheduled to another node.